Azure-Samples/ms-identity-javascript-react-tutorial/6-AdvancedScenarios/3-call-api-acrs/README.md

 ## Overview

-This code sample uses the Conditional Access Auth Context to demand a higher bar of authentication for certain sensitive operations in a [protected Web API](https://docs.microsoft.com/azure/active-directory/develop/scenario-protected-web-api-overview).
+This sample demonstrates how to use the Conditional Access [Authentication Context](https://docs.microsoft.com/azure/active-directory/develop/developer-guide-conditional-access-authentication-context) feature to achieve granular access control and demand a higher bar of authentication for certain sensitive operations (e.g. HTTP DELETE requests) on an Express.js [protected web API](https://docs.microsoft.com/azure/active-directory/develop/scenario-protected-web-api-overview) called by a client React single-page application (SPA).

 > :information_source: Check out the recorded session on this topic: [Use Conditional Access Auth Context in your app for step-up authentication](https://www.youtube.com/watch?v=_iO7CfoktTY&ab_channel=Microsoft365Community)

 ## Scenario

-1. The client ASP.NET Core Web App uses the [Microsoft.Identity.Web](https://aka.ms/microsoft-identity-web) and Microsoft Authentication Library for .NET ([MSAL.NET](https://aka.ms/msal-net)) to sign-in and obtain a JWT access token from **Azure AD**.
+1. The client React SPA uses the [Microsoft Authentication Library for React](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-react) to sign-in and obtain a JWT access token from **Azure AD**.
-1. The access token is used as a *bearer* token to authorize the user to call the Express web API protected by **Azure AD**.
+1. The access token is used as a *bearer* token to authorize the user to call the Express web API protected by **Azure AD** using [passport-azure-ad](https://github.com/AzureAD/passport-azure-ad).
-1. For sensitive operations, the web API can be configured to demand step-up authentication, like MFA, from the signed-in user
+1. For sensitive operations, the web API is configured to demand step-up authentication, like MFA, from the signed-in user.

 ![Overview](./ReadmeFiles/topology.png)